sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 #### Module Scheduling

 The purpose of this algorithm is to schedule each module by assigning it with a timestep, which indicates the execution order between modules.
 Namely, modules that can be executed in parallel are assigned with the same timestep.
-Similarly, if two modules are executed in sequential, they are assigned with different timesteps.
+Similarly, if two modules are executed in sequence, they are assigned with different timesteps.
 Note that the numbers assigned to two consecutive executions do not need to be continuous.
 Since each module is executed with a single thread, a thread synchronization is enforced between two consecutive timesteps.

 To begin with, we first assign each module with a group number.
-Modules within the same group are executed in sequential, while modules in different groups can be executed in parallel.
+Modules within the same group are executed in sequence, while modules in different groups can be executed in parallel.
 To assign the group number, we first build a dataflow graph (DFG) according to the input program.
 An example is shown in the following figure, where the solid lines mean normal read/write operations while the dotted lines refer to the read/write of data streams.

 <img src="DFG.png" width="300" >